MarcinKilarski/Website-Audit/seo.md

 In addition to this, as these slides tend to look similar to banner ads, the human eye has learned to ignore them.
 Very often, people will skip them entirely, eventually scrolling down or navigating to a different page.

-Lastly, most sliders are very heavy and will also significantly slow your site’s loading times if not optimised correctly.
+Lastly, most sliders are very heavy and will also significantly slow your site's loading times if not optimised correctly.

 For these various reasons it is always best to avoid them or, at the very least, exclude them from the important information.